opinsys/puavo-ticket/README.md

 ## Debug browser Javascript

-For any browser code you can just add an `debugger;` statement and the browser break on it when devtools are open.
+For any browser code you can just add a `debugger;` statement and the browser break on it when devtools are open.

 ## Debug server Javascript